act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 - is [included in the accessibility tree][]; and
 - is [visible][] when [focused][]; and
-- has a [semantic role][] of link; and
+- has a [semantic role][] of `link`; and
 - when activated, moves focus to the main [section of content][] of the [document][]; and
-- has either an [accessible name][] or [accessible description][] that communicates that it links to the main [section of content][].
+- has an [accessible name][] that communicates that it links to the main [section of content][].

 ## Assumptions

+- This rule assumes that description of the link is provided through its [accessible name][].
-This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed any more.
+- This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed any more.

 **Note**: The aim of such link is to be able to skip [sections of repeated content][section of repeated content] (headers, navigation bar, ...) when viewing several pages of the same site.
 Many sites display a cookies policy banner which might be stealing focus until dismissed (usually by viewing and accepting cookies policy).
 Since that content is _not_ repeated (is it only shown once for the full site), it is not a problem to have it, and it may appear on any page of the site (depending where the user first comes in).